Rating:

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, water sufficient for processing, chicken liver, rice, rice flour, flaxseed, dicalcium phosphate, guar gum, carrots, peas, salt, lecithin, choline chloride, potassium chloride, carageenan, cassia, Yucca schidigera extract, cranberries, zinc sulfate, ferrous sulfate, vitamin E supplement, vitamin B12 supplement, copper sulfate, niacin supplement, calcium pantothenate, biotin supplement, manganese sulfate, sodium selenite, folic acid, vitamin A supplement, riboflavin supplement, thiamine mononitrate, calcium iodate, pyridoxine hydrochloride, vitamin D supplement
+Chicken, water sufficient for processing, chicken liver, rice, rice flour, flaxseed, dicalcium phosphate, guar gum, carrots, peas, salt, lecithin, choline chloride, potassium chloride, carrageenan, cassia, Yucca schidigera extract, cranberries, zinc sulfate, ferrous sulfate, vitamin E supplement, vitamin B12 supplement, copper sulfate, niacin supplement, calcium pantothenate, biotin supplement, manganese sulfate, sodium selenite, folic acid, vitamin A supplement, riboflavin supplement, thiamine mononitrate, calcium iodate, pyridoxine hydrochloride, vitamin D supplement

-Fiber (estimated dry matter content) = 6.8%
+Fiber (estimated dry matter content) = 1.5%

-| Estimated Nutrient Content | |||
+Estimated Nutrient Content | |||

-| Method | Protein | Fat | Carbs |
+Method | Protein | Fat | Carbs |

-| Guaranteed Analysis | 8% | 4% | NA |
+Guaranteed Analysis | 8% | 4% | NA |

-| Dry Matter Basis | 36% | 18% | 37% |
+Dry Matter Basis | 36% | 18% | 37% |

-| Calorie Weighted Basis | 31% | 38% | 32% |
+Calorie Weighted Basis | 31% | 38% | 32% |

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The third ingredient is chicken liver.
-This is an organ meat sourced from a named animal.
-So long as it’s not over-weighted in a dog food, chicken liver is a beneficial component.
+This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The sixth ingredient lists flaxseed… one of the best plant sources of healthy omega-3 fatty acids.
+The sixth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

-The seventh ingredient is dicalcium phosphate… likely used here as a dietary calcium supplement.
+The seventh ingredient is dicalcium phosphate, likely used here as a dietary calcium supplement.

-The eighth ingredient is guar gum… a gelling or thickening agent found in many wet pet foods.
+The eighth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

 From here, the list goes on to include a number of other items.